wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 = Where do I go to report a problem? =

 You may either use the WordPress Plugin page for WP Post to PDF Enhanced, or the official support page on my blog: http://www.2rosenthals.net/wordpress/help/general-help/wp-post-to-pdf-enhanced/ .

-= I'd like to donate, but you don't have a donation link that works! =

-LOL!
-Indeed, that is presently the case.
-Please drop me a note via email, and we'll work things out: lgrosenthal [at] 2rosenthals [dot] com.

 == Screenshots ==